xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 Missing required module 'MyLoggerInternal'
 ```

-This happens when Xcode `import`ing the `MyLogger` module, as `MyLogger` imports another moduel as dependencies.
+This happens because `MyLogger` depends on another module.
+It turns out any client code that imports your module must also be able to import all the modules you imported, since they might be used in your public API.
 A naive solution would be to define a module map for `MyLogger` that contains the `MyLoggerInternal`.

 ```shell
 module MyLogger{